MONROE, LA — State budget cuts forced the University of Louisiana at Monroe

 (ULM) to lay off and offer early retirement to a significant number of maintenance and repair workers, according to The News Star.

-A spokeswoman for ULM said the university was not prepared Friday to release the exact number of physical plant employees affected by the layoffs and retirements because officials with more details on the reductions were in Baton Rouge for a meeting of the University of Louisiana System Board of Supervisors, the article stated.
+A spokeswoman for ULM said the university was not prepared Friday to release the exact number of physical plant employees affected by the layoffs and retirements because officials with more details on the reductions were in Baton Rouge for a meeting of the University of Louisiana System Board of Supervisors

 According to the article, the physical plant is an organizational division under the Office of the Vice President for Business Affairs whose staff is responsible for the maintenance and repair of all campus buildings, building equipment, vehicles and grounds.

 "Several people took advantage of a retirement incentive and retired; ULM did not fill those positions.
 The reason for the layoffs was strictly related to funding cuts that the university received from the state," said ULM spokeswoman Laura Woodard.